'Happy, healthy people deliver sustainable high performance'

 It all comes down to my fundamental belief that happy, healthy people deliver sustainable high performance, says Rowland.

-“Yes, I’m very commercially orientated.
-Yes, I’m very much focused on execution, but I very much understand that people are people, and they need to feel connected, they need to understand why they’re here, they need clarity, they need to be coached to get to those outcomes, they need to have a way they connect and ultimately to celebrate their success and our success together.”
+“Yes, I’m commercially orientated.
+Yes, I’m focused on execution, but I very much understand that people make businesses successful, not the other way around.
+People need to feel connected, to understand why they’re here.
+They need clarity, they need to be coached to get to positive outcomes and then they need to feel valued and appreciated.”

 Driving transformation at Douglas